We start at't Kloosterplein, a nice place for a snack or a drink at various restaurants.

 The church is a neo-Gothic church that was designed by Jos Cuypers and built from 1896-1897.
 If you walk from the Sint Jan church towards the Tramdijk, immediately go over the bridge to the right and then immediately left onto the sand path.

-Then after about 500 meters on your left you will come across two concrete poles of about 1.80 m high.
-That's the entrance to the old pool.
-If you walk into the woods in between, you will see the remains of the old swimming pool after ten meters.
-Now only the old rounded edges of the pool can be seen, buried car tires that probably provided the required spring force under the springboard and some other remains of this piece of past glory.
-There's not much left of it, but with a little imagination and the black and white photo below (boys only) in mind, it's easy to imagine how it used to be.
-The swimming pool was built in 1933 by order of Eduard van Puijenbroek.
-The costs amounted to NLG 7,022.46.
-It opened on July 10, 1933, and the entrance fee was 5 cents for children under 13 and 10 cents for anything above.
+Then after about 500 meters you will come across two concrete poles of about 1.80m high on your left.
+That is the entrance to the old swimming pool.
+If you walk through the woods, you will see the remains of the old swimming pool after about ten meters.
+Now only the old rounded edges of the pool can be seen, buried car tires that probably provided the required resilience under the springboard and some other remains of this piece of past glory.
+There isn't much left of it, but with a little imagination and the black and white photo below (boys only) in mind you can easily imagine what it used to look like.
+The swimming pool was commissioned by Eduard van Puijenbroek in 1933.
+The costs amounted to fl.7,022.46.
+The opening was on July 10, 1933 and the entrance fee was 5 cents for children up to 13 years and 10 cents for everyone above.
 Boys and girls were not allowed to swim at the same time!

 If you continue your way towards Gorp and Roovert, you will immediately see a meadow behind the old swimming pool.
-Football association VOAB had its home there from 1942 to 1958.
+Football club VOAB had its home there from 1942 to 1958.

-The bunker behind the football field, recognizable by the chimney rising from the hill, dates from the First World War and was used by VOAB as a dressing room.
-Today the entrance is closed to prevent vandalism.
+The bunker behind the football field, recognizable by the chimney rising from the hill, dates from the First World War and was used as a dressing room by VOAB.
+Nowadays the entrance has been closed to prevent vandalism.

 Bankven

 Following the route you will pass the Bankven.
-The Bankven is one of our most beautiful Gool secrets.
-In every season I can enjoy its beauty.
-The Bankven already appears on very old topographical maps, but from which it derives its name, various stories are circulated.
-One of them is that the aldermen would have pronounced justice there.
-Another explanation states that there would have been a mud bank at that place.
+Het Bankven is one of our most beautiful Gool secrets.
+I can enjoy its beauty at any time of the year.
+The Bankven already appears on very old maps, but there are various stories from which it takes its name.
+One of them is that the aldermen would have administered justice.
+Another statement states that there would have been a clay bank at that location.
 Who knows may say.
-The Bankven has been used as a skating rink for years and is in that sense managed by the Goirlesche Ice Club't Bankven, founded on January 1, 1919.
+The Bankven has been in use as a skating rink for years and is therefore managed by the Goirlesche Ice Club't Bankven, founded on January 1, 1919.

 Breehees